Trapigtrogen/Drawpp/README.md

 Processing style graphic library for c++ using OpenGL.
 Support for Windows and Linux desktops and Raspberry Pi 3 upwards

 # Features
-* Draw lines and shapes
+* Draw lines and basic shapes
 * Render Image as texture
 * Shape class with GameObject like parent-child hierarcy
+  * Load SVG to shape (currently draws only the outlines)
 * Color API
 * Random API
 * Perlin noise generator
 * Load and render fonts

 ### Upcoming
-* Load SVG files as shapes
 * Vector graphics

 # Building
 Clone with `git clone git@gitlab.com:Trapigtrogen/graphics-library.git --recursive` to get the dependensies also\